mandeepcodetechniq/iOS-game-Tutorial/README.md

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/screen9.png">

 This is a normal UIViewController (think of it like the code behind what you see on any given screen) with an SKView for a root view.
 This means that it contains a SpriteKit scene.
 Let's start by adding our player to the screen.
-All our character will start as static characters without animation, we will add this as a bonus later on.
+All our characters will start as static images without animation.
+Later on, we will add animation as a bonus.
 Go to your **GameScene.swift** file and add the following:
 ```
 let hero = SKSpriteNode(imageNamed: "Hero") //Create Sprite for hero